 Dr. Fred Fedok, President, American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS)

 “The most popular surgical procedure is blepharoplasty, the repair of droopy eyelids, bags under the eyes, and sagging eyebrows that may involve the removal of fat, muscle, skin, or some combination of all three.
-Both upper and lower blepharoplasty are frequently requested, and because of associated regional issues, they are frequently performed together.
+Both upper and lower blepharoplasty is frequently requested, and because of associated regional issues, they are frequently performed together.
 The procedure is often coupled with some version of brow lifting or midface lifting.

 Blepharoplasty is sometimes requested for functional issues, but most commonly patients opt for this procedure based on the need for aesthetic rejuvenation.
 People notice their eyes directly when they look in the mirror; they see other people’s eyes while making eye contact during conversations.
 They are very attuned to the impact the periorbital areas have on facial appearance.”